MadodaNxumalo/TVMC-On-RTOS/README.md

 The program accepts input from a text file that represents a taskset.

 Each line of the text file contains four fields that represent a model of a task.
-The four fields are: task id number, WECT, Deadline, Period and Occurrence.
+The four fields are: task id number, WECT, Deadline, and Period.

 An example of the acceptable input file is provided with a caption; 'exampleinput.txt'.